shubhashis2021/INTRODUCTION-TO-PROGRAMMING/README.md

 ▪ It is a very user friendly and menu driven program a gives freedom to the user to check for upper and lower triangularity.

+#REFERENCES
+1. https://www.codechef.com/ide- For checking the run time of program
+2. https://ncert.nic.in/textbook.php NCERT Class 12- For basic knowledge of
+matrices and determinants.
+3. Let us C (Yashavant Kanetkar) - For basic C language theory